Chart Color Schemes

 Household Composition

-Williamstown has a typical household mix, with a fairly typical median household size
+Williamstown has a typical household mix, with a lower-than-average median household size

-Family households account for 71.7% of all households, including 35.8% couples with children, 25.8% couples without children, and 9.1% single parent families.
-Non-family households constitute the remaining 28.3%, with lone person households at 26.7% and group households comprising 1.6% of the total.
-The median household size is 2.5 people, aligning with the Greater Melbourne average.
+Family households constitute 71.7% of all households, including 35.8% couples with children, 25.8% couples without children, and 9.1% single parent families.
+Non-family households comprise the remaining 28.3%, with lone person households at 26.7% and group households making up 1.6%.
+The median household size is 2.5 people, which is smaller than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households